Best Weightlifting Belt 2023

 A good rule of thumb to follow is you should consider wearing a belt when you're squatting or deadlifting anything above 60% of your one-rep max.

-There are also a number of benefits to wearing a belt during heavier sets; for example, it's estimated that a well-trained belt user can move between 5-15% more weight, thus making it a handy tool for progressive overload.
+There are also several benefits to wearing a belt during heavier sets; for example, it's estimated that a well-trained belt user can move between 5-15% more weight, thus making it a handy tool for progressive overload.

-However, a belt isn't necessary during movements that require less spinal stabilisation and lower back strength, for example, bench press and dumbbell curls.
+However, a belt isn't necessary during movements that require less spinal stabilisation and lower back strength, for example, bench press and dumbbell curls, so keep that in mind while training.

 Simply put, no, using a weightlifting belt isn't cheating as they're allowed in most lifting competitions, and should be a useful tool for protecting your lower back and avoiding injury.